3LawsRobotics/3laws/docs/sources/user_guide/control_panel.rst

 Overview
 =========

 The control panel is a web-based configuration and monitoring tool for the Supervisor.

-The Control Panel is composed of tow main sections:
+It is composed of two main sections:

   - Configuration: This section allows the user to configure the Supervisor's parameters.

   - Operations: This section shows the current state of the Supervisor and the robot.

 Each section is accessed by clicking on the corresponding tab in the Control Panel: